-Shoppers Find Claims on Product Packaging More Believable than Advertising Says University of Miami Study
+School Study Shows that Shoppers Find Claims on Product Packaging More Believable than Advertising

-Coral Gables, Fla. – July 20, 2016 – A marketing claim placed on a product package is more believable to shoppers than one made in an advertisement, says new research by the University of Miami School of Business Administration.
+A marketing claim placed on a product package is more believable to shoppers than one made in an advertisement, says new research from the School’s Department of Marketing.
 The research, published in the July 2016 issue of the Journal of Consumer Psychology, is the first to demonstrate that consumers respond differently to these two promotional mediums because packages are perceived as physically closer to the product and therefore, more trustworthy.

 According to the research, consumers perceive product packages, and thus the claims they offer, as more trustworthy and less manipulative than ads.
 Thus consumers are more likely to believe what the product package claims and purchase it.

-“Knowing how believable product information is in various mediums can help marketers to decide where to allocate their resources when promoting a product,” said researcher Claudia Townsend, assistant professor of marketing at the University of Miami School of Business Administration.
+“Knowing how believable product information is in various mediums can help marketers to decide where to allocate their resources when promoting a product,” said researcher Claudia Townsend, an assistant professor of marketing at the School.
 “We believe our findings are relevant to an array of marketing media beyond packages and ads,” Townsend continued.
 “For instance, a claim in a pop-up ad or web banner may also be more believable if there is something like easy click-through to the company’s website emphasizing its proximity to the product,” added Townsend, who conducted the series of three studies with a researcher from Florida State University.

 Regardless of context, the study finds that placing positive product information closer to the product increases the information’s believability.